ProcStack/procstack.github.io/docs/AIDev/aiNotes.htm.md

 This, paired with automatic graph edge splitting ('Dynamic' in DGNN or DGAT) and use of geometric clustering, seems to be giving me values of a "remembered" object when it's outside of the dataset.

-   Bodily awarness of limbs, objects outside of the field of view, and other 'long term' tensors/classifications at a temporary scale.
+   Hopefully leading to bodily awareness of limbs, objects outside of the field of view, and other 'long term' tensors/classifications at a temporary scale.

 It's a 4d kernel, in that it uses an ESN to train on it's own mistakes,

    Basing it's decisions on prior back-propagation states/adjustments.

-   The beginnings of a meta-learning process, hehe.
+   The beginnings of a meta-learning process, I hope!

 I'm using a method I'm calling 'Stack Crunching',